epsilon537/boxlambda/_posts/24-01-06-interconnect.markdown

 Dual Port RAM Test on Arty A7
 =============================
-1. If you're running on WSL, check BoxLambda's documentation [On WSL](https://boxlambda.readthedocs.io/en/latest/installation/#on-wsl) section.
-2. Connect a terminal program such as Putty or Teraterm to Arty's USB serial port. **Settings: 115200 8N1**.
+1. Connect a terminal program such as Putty or Teraterm to Arty's USB serial port. **Settings: 115200 8N1**.
-3. Build the project in an Arty A7 build tree (*arty-a7-35* or *arty-a7-100*):
+2. Build the project in an Arty A7 build tree (*arty-a7-35* or *arty-a7-100*):
 ```
 cd build/arty-a7-100/gw/projects/dual_port_ram_test
 make dual_port_ram_test_bit_sw
 ```
-4. Download the generated bitstream file to the Arty A7:
+3. Download the generated bitstream file to the Arty A7:
 ```
 make dual_port_ram_test_load
 ```
-5. In the Putty terminal, you should see the same output as with the Verilator test build above.
+4. In the Putty terminal, you should see the same output as with the Verilator test build above.

 Conclusion
 ----------